RedHatNordicsSA/ansible-roadshow/labs/lab-4/README.md

 # Writing the load balancer playbook

-In the previous lab, we created two wildfly swarm servers running our application.
+In the previous lab, we created two WildFly Swarm servers running our application.
 The next step is to setup a loadbalancer.
-We will use nginx as the loadbalancer in this lab.
+We will use Nginx as the loadbalancer in this lab.

-A role has already been written for installing nginx with Ansible.
+A role has already been written for installing Nginx with Ansible.
 The role can be found at the Ansible Galaxy site (https://galaxy.ansible.com/nginxinc/nginx/).
 [Ansible Galaxy](https://galaxy.ansible.com) is the place where roles and modules are shared.
 As always be critical when using content on the internet.
-In this case the nginx organisation has made an official role for nginx, so we should be good.
+In this case the Nginx organisation has made an official role for Nginx, so we should be good.

-First we need to install the role for nginx.
+First we need to install the role for Nginx.
 Run:

 ```
 $ansible-galaxy install nginxinc.nginx